 Performance management is a continuous process that involves regularly communicating and defining job roles, priorities, performance expectations, and development plans to enhance individual performance while ensuring alignment with the organization’s strategic objectives.

 Additionally, it serves as a tool for managers to track and assess employees’ work.
-The primary aim of performance management is to cultivate a workplace environment that enables individuals to perform at their highest potential while contributing to the organization’s overarching goals.
+The main goal of performance management is to help people do their best at work.
+It also ensures their efforts support the organizationโs overall goals.

 How HR Performance Management Works